stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

    but uses some internal state to accumulate values.
-   At each iteration (including the very first one!), the current state should be printed to standard output using function `dispState`.
+   At each iteration (including the very first one!), the current state should be printed to standard output using function `dispState`, and the next state should be computed using function `next`.
    The loop should terminate in case of a `Left` and print a final message using `dispResult`: